MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-managed-disk-considerations.md

 ## Convert to managed disks

 > [!NOTE]
-> The Azure PowerShell cmdlet **ConvertTo-AzureRmVMManagedDisk** cannot be used to convert an unmanaged disk to a managed disk in Azure Stack.
-Azure Stack does not yet support this cmdlet.
+> The Azure PowerShell cmdlet **ConvertTo-AzureRmVMManagedDisk** can't be used to convert an unmanaged disk to a managed disk in Azure Stack.
+Azure Stack doesn't currently support this cmdlet.

 You can use the following script to convert a currently provisioned VM from unmanaged to managed disks.
 Replace the placeholders with your own values: